USPS will stop accepting orders for free COVID tests on March 8

 "If it's positive, we see very few false positives, we know that you have COVID.
 But it is still possible to have a false negative.
 So it can be reassuring, but it is not a guarantee that you don't have COVID if you see a negative," CDC Director Dr. Mandy Cohen told CBS News.

-All pandemic-era supplies of Paxlovid are also scheduled to expire Friday, following a decision earlier this year by the Food and Drug Administration to wrap up the transition of Pfizer's COVID-19 treatment into the private market.
+All pandemic-era supplies of Paxlovid are also scheduled to stop being dispensed by pharmacies Friday, following a decision earlier this year by the Food and Drug Administration to wrap up the transition of Pfizer's COVID-19 treatment into the private market.

 How can I still get COVID-19 tests for free?